John LeHeup

-John Douglas LeHeup (born October 13, 1951) is a former American football player.
+John Douglas LeHeup (born October 13, 1951) is an American former football player.
 He played four years of professional football as a defensive end, offensive guard, and defensive tackle in the Canadian Football League (CFL) and World Football League (WFL).

 LeHeup was born in Tampa, Florida, in 1951 and attended C. Leon King High School in that city.
 He played college football at South Carolina from 1969 to 1972.
-He was selected to participated in the 3 all-star games: East/West Shrine Bowl, Hula Bowl and All-American bowl and hold the honor of being the only USC player to ever play 3 all-star games.
+He was selected to participate in the 3 all-star games: East/West Shrine Bowl, Hula Bowl and All-American bowl and hold the honor of being the only USC player to ever play 3 all-star games.
 He was selected by the American Football Coaches Association as a first-team defensive tackle on the 1972 Kodak All-America football team.
 In 1992, he was elected to the University of South Carolina All-Time team.
 In 2012, he was elected to USC Athletic Hall of Fame.
+In 2023 John was selected 5th out of 12 GOAT (Greatest of All Time) Defensive Tackles that have played for the USC Gamecocks.

-LeHeup was selected by the Buffalo Bills in the 1973 NFL Draft, and signed with the Bills in April 1973.
+LeHeup was selected by the Buffalo Bills in the 1973 NFL draft, and signed with the Bills in April 1973.
 He was cut by the Bills in August 1973, and ended up playing the 1973 season as a defensive end for the Montreal Alouettes and as an offensive guard for the Toronto Argonauts.
 He appeared in two CFL games.

 In 1974, he joined the World Football League, playing for the Memphis Southmen during the 1974 and 1975 seasons.
 He appeared in 11 games for Memphis in 1975.
+John was later selected First Team All-Pro for WFL 1975.

 After the WFL folded in 1975, LeHeup returned to the Canadian Football League, playing for the Hamilton Tiger Cats in 1976.